PostFinance Card & eFinance

 Acceptance of PostFinance Card & eFinance requires:

-- A corresponding licence and thus the existence of a valid identification with a username and password for the Saferpay system.
+• A corresponding license and thus a valid identification with a username and password for the Saferpay system.

 The general integration of PostFinance eFinance/Card can be done via the Payment Page -However, other features require a different path.
 See further down in this chapter- and requires the following things to be noted: